Prepared for Birdshot Uveitis Society (BUS), August 2013 and checked by members of the BUS standing advisory committee. Last revised February 2022.

 • On flights, keeping well hydrated with regular non-alcoholic drinks helps counteract the drying effect of low-humidity cabin air on your nose and throat, which are your first line of defence against airborne infections.

-• For long-haul flights, you could consider wearing a face mask for protection.
+• For long-haul flights, consider wearing a face mask for protection.

 Food and drink

-Use all the tips in (see question 12). plus:
+Use all the tips (see question 12) plus:

 • Follow the traditional rule of ‘boil it, peel it, cook it, wash it or forget it’.